 And if every holiday you really just can’t cope…

 Parenting can be hard, and can trigger old hidden issues and insecurities.
 Perhaps not surprisingly, parenting issues are a common factor for why people end up in therapy.
 A counsellor or psychotherapist can not only help you understand and work through your challenges, they can help you find new ways of coping.

 If it’s conflicting parenting skills with your partner that is your issue, consider couples counselling, which creates a safe place to communicate clearly and be heard.

-Harley Therapy puts you in touch with experienced and empathic therapists and counsellors in central London locations, as well as worldwide via Skype therapy.
+Harley Therapy puts you in touch with experienced and empathic therapists and counsellors in central London locations, as well as worldwide via online therapy.